 As finance firm Deloitte have argued, this steady career model has since been shattered with the speed at which skills can become obsolete, but it isn’t at all grim.
 In fact, many new opportunities have opened up – especially in fields like engineering.
-Head of Deakin University’s School of Engineering, Professor Karen Hapgood, believes that engineering is at the forefront of the modern world as it is leading the thinking behind disruption.
+Deakin University’s Executive Dean of the Faculty of Science, Engineering and Built Environment, Professor Karen Hapgood, believes that engineering is at the forefront of the modern world as it is leading the thinking behind disruption.

 Australia’s automotive industry may have drastically reduced its manufacturing activities in recent years but the emergence of startups, the need for additive manufacturing and the accessibility of 3D printing has made up for it, explains Prof. Hapgood.
-Think about it: Tesla was founded a little over 10 years ago; Uber only launched in Australia in 2012; and it was just two years ago that Australia’s first self-driving car was road ready.
+Think about it: Tesla was founded a little over 10 years ago; Uber only launched in Australia in 2012; and it was just in 2016 that Australia’s first self-driving car was road ready.

 With several closures of automotive manufacturing plants across Australia, (think Holden, Toyota and Ford shutdowns), there may now be fewer jobs in car manufacturing.
 But with this loss comes the gain of opportunities in engineering design.